click on the menu below to navigate this site

 Monday, June 7, 2010: Oakland to Klamath Falls

-Julia, Mary, David, and I flew out of Oakland to Klamath Falls this day.
-The flight took the best part of three hours and we flew on a clear blue-sky day.
-As we reached the California-Oregon border the snowcapped Mount Shasta loomed in our view.
-Several Air-National-Guard F-15s greeted us at Klamath Airport.
-Matilda (our Commander aircraft) got us on the ground safely even with the jets aggressively buzzing around our ears.
+Julia, Mary, David, and I flew out of Oakland to Klamath Falls today.
+The flight took about three hours, and the skies were clear and blue.
+As we reached the California-Oregon border, the snowcapped Mount Shasta came into view.
+Several Air National Guard F-15s greeted us at Klamath Airport.
+Matilda (our Commander aircraft) landed safely, even with the jets buzzing around us.

-We took a brief walk into downtown Klamath Falls after checking into our hotel.
-The town is a sleepy place full of strip-malls and shopping centers on it outskirts.
-However, downtown's lake and nice park are redeeming features.
+After checking into our hotel, we took a brief walk into downtown Klamath Falls.
+The town is sleepy, full of strip malls and shopping centers on its outskirts.
+However, downtown's lake and park are redeeming features.

 Tuesday, June 8, 2010: Lava Beds National Monument

 We spent the day hiking at the Lava Beds National Monument.
-The place is comprised of majestic snow covered volcanoes, immense lava beds filled with tortured rock shapes, deep frozen caves formed from lava tubes, towering cinder cones scarcely covered in flora, and enormous calderas fashioned by the collapse of whole mountains.
-We walked on old lava flows, into deep dark lava tubes, and learnt about the fate of the Modoc Native Americans.
-What a spectacular place to hike.
+This place features majestic snow-covered volcanoes, immense lava beds with tortured rock formations, deep frozen caves formed by lava tubes, towering cinder cones sparsely covered in vegetation, and enormous calderas created by collapsing mountains.
+We hiked on ancient lava flows, explored deep, dark lava tubes, and learned about the fate of the Modoc Native Americans.
+A truly spectacular place to hike.

 Wednesday, June 9, 2010: Crater Lake

-The weather got colder, but remained relatively sunny.
-We utilized this opportunity to visit Crater Lake National Park not too far north of Klamath Falls.
-Imagine a 14,000-foot mountain, snow capped and majestic.
-It sat for millennia reaching up to the sky.
-Then visualize it exploding with pyroclastic fury and collapsing downward into an enormous caldera under the massive peak.
-If you can envisage this then you have realized Crater Lake National Park.
-The purest water today fills the enormous carter left by this incredible event endowing the lake with a cobalt blue color.
-Even this late into the summer Cater Lake is snowbound and cold, so we fortunately took warm clothes for our visit.
-If you do not visit this grand place, you are depriving yourself an experience of a lifetime.
+Crater Lake The weather grew colder but remained sunny.
+We took this opportunity to visit Crater Lake National Park, not far north of Klamath Falls.
+Imagine a 14,000-foot snowcapped mountain standing for millennia, then erupting with pyroclastic fury and collapsing into an enormous caldera.
+This is Crater Lake National Park.
+The purest water now fills the caldera, giving the lake a cobalt blue hue.
+Even in late summer, Crater Lake remains snowbound and cold, so we were glad we brought warm clothes.
+If you haven't visited this grand place, you're missing a once-in-a-lifetime experience.

 Thursday, June 10, 2010: Klamath Falls

-At the sleepy little town of Klamath Falls we walked around the stupendous Upper Klamath Lake and wondered about trails frequented with turtles, water snakes, red winged black birds, red tailed hawks, grebes, pelicans, egrets, and many other birds and animals.
+Upper Klamath Lake In the sleepy little town of Klamath Falls, we strolled around the stunning Upper Klamath Lake and wandered trails frequented by turtles, water snakes, red-winged blackbirds, red-tailed hawks, grebes, pelicans, egrets, and other wildlife.

 Friday, June 11, 2010: Klamath Falls to Portland